ppauline25/resume/README.md

  ## Hobbies
-I love traveling to discover new cultures, reading (both novels, biographies and personal development books), spending time with my friends and family.
+I love traveling to discover new cultures, reading (both novels, biographies and personal development books) and cooking.
 I have always been passionate about computers.